 As well as being a versatile tool, their efficiency can be further increased with the addition of a router table.
 You can either get a standalone router table or make your own.
 Mine I have adapted to my workbench.

 Brands and Models.
 The new style of routers is more compact than ever.
-Their arent many cordless routers available as the power demands on these machines is big.
+There aren’t many cordless routers available as the power demands on these machines is big.
 Therefore I would opt for a corded model, although with the advantages in battery power I would expect this to change very soon.
-Top selling brands are DeWalt, Bocsh, Makita and Porter Cable.
+Top-selling brands are DeWalt, Bocsh, Makita, and Porter-Cable.

 No 8 – Jig Saws